Magician For Hire Prices

 Many people who enquire can often just want to know the price.
 Obviously that’s fair enough, but price isn’t everything.
 It depends what you get for your money.

 “How much does a magician cost to hire?”, “how much do magicians charge?”, “what is the cost per hour for a magician?” etc. Understandably people don’t book magicians everyday so have no idea as to how much they might be.
-But to just want a price on anything without knowing what is on offer is ridiculous.
+But to just want a price on anything without knowing what is on offer is a bit shortsighted.

 Most magicians don’t have prices on their websites for one main reason.
 It’s almost impossible to put a price list up because almost every single event is different.
-There are just too many variables.
+There are just too many variables (location, date and time, length, type of entertainment etc).

 How much does a magician cost to hire?